 the category of finite product-preserving presheaves on $\Span(\fin_G)$ with values in the $\infty$-category $\Sp$ of spectra.
 Note that $\Span(\Fin_G)=\mathrm{Burn}^{\mathrm{eff}}_G$ as recalled in \Cref{def:burnside}, but we stick to the former notation in the Appendix, in order to be compatible with our main references.
 We recall that $\Mack_G\simeq\Psigma(\Span(\Fin_G))\otimes\Sp$, cf. \Cref{rem:p_sigma}.
 Below, we will recall the suspension functor in the Mackey context, to be denoted

 The cartesian product on $\Fin_G$ induces a symmetric monoidal structure on $\Span(\Fin_G)$, we endow $\Mack_G$ with the symmetric monoidal structure given by Day-convolution and denote it by $\otimes$.
-This is the unique symmetric monoidal structure which is bicocontinuous and compatible with $\Sigma^\infty_\M$.
+This is the unique symmetric monoidal structure which is bicocontinuous and is such that $\Sigma^\infty_\M$ is symmetric monoidal.

 Our main result is the following.

 \begin{theorem} There is a unique symmetric monoidal left-adjoint $L\colon \Sp_G\to\Mack_G$ such that $L\circ\Sigma_G^\infty\simeq\Sigma_\M^\infty$, and $L$ is an equivalence. \end{theorem}